JackSzwergold/Writing/Do Me a Favor and Buy Me Some Milk (Visiting the Scalper).md

 Just before the got to the front door I remembered that he hadn’t paid me back for milk I bought and mentioned it to him.
 “Shit!
 You’re right!” he said as he fumbled through his pockets and got out a dollar and change for the milk.
 “Thanks!”
 I said.
 “You’re welcome!” he said.
 And within a moment I was out in the hallway again.

-He closed the door and I heard him lock all the locks as I stood in the hallway front of his—and my friend’s—apartment.
+He closed the door and locked all the locks as I stood in the hallway front of his—and my friend’s—apartment.
 I thought about knocking to tell them I was okay, but I could hear my friend’s family eating dinner and didn’t want to disturb them.
 Besides, I was okay and didn’t need any help.
 So I instead I ran down the stairs, walked out the door, slipped past the phalanx of yentas and headed home.

 The tickets were tucked into the inside pocket of my denim jacket and I pulled them out at one point during the walk home to admire them: *Rush* at the Meadowlands!
 My first real arena concert!
 I mean, first real concert was seeing *Sting* solo on the “Dream of the Blue Turtles” tour at *Radio City Music Hall*, but that was a concert hall.
 An arena show was something completely different.

 The next day at school I gave my friends the tickets I scored and a few weeks later we were at the Meadowlands to see *Rush*.

 I was completely into the show and was wearing my official “Moving Pictures” t-shirt I got at *Postermat* on 8th Street in the Village a few months beforehand.
-The encore was *2112* and then the show ended.
+The encore was *2112* with a laser show and then the show ended.

 As we gathered ourselves together to head back to Brooklyn, I spotted the scalper a few rows back and said hello.
 He told me he couldn’t sell all the tickets, so he decided to come to the show anyway.
 He looked as schlubby as before, but this time he literally had two women on his arms: Two Asian women.
 Neither one of them looked anything like any of the other women on his refrigerator.